vmlrodrigues/curtaurl/CLI.md

-## Official CLI App
+## CLI App

-There's an official CLI app for Linux.
-It's maintained by me, even though I cannot promise to provide proper support.
-Take a look at it
+There's a CLI app for Linux maintained by the original author of CurtaURL, and it should be compatible with CurtaURL's API.
-[here](https://github.com/SinTan1729/chhoto-url-cli).
+Take a look at it [here](https://github.com/SinTan1729/chhoto-url-cli).
 The instructions below describe how to use all the features using `curl`.

 ## Instructions for CLI usage

 The application can be used from the terminal using something like `curl`.
-In all the examples below, replace `http://localhost:4567` with where your instance of `chhoto-url` is accessible.
+In all the examples below, replace `http://localhost:4567` with where your instance of `CurtaURL` is accessible.

-You can get the version of `chhoto-url` the server is running using `curl http://localhost:4567/api/version` and get the siteurl using `curl http://localhost:4567/api/siteurl`.
+You can get the version of `CurtaURL` the server is running using `curl http://localhost:4567/api/version` and get the siteurl using `curl http://localhost:4567/api/siteurl`.
 These routes are accessible without any authentication.

 ### API key validation

-**This is required for programs that rely on a JSON response from Chhoto URL**
+**This is required for programs that rely on a JSON response from CurtaURL**

 In order to use API key validation, set the `api_key` environment variable.
 If this is not set, the API will default to cookie validation (see section above).
 If the API key is insecure, a warning will be outputted along with a generated API key which may be used.